smehner1/mini-ipd/README.md

     - Please note that we do not guarantee functionality of our tools when changing the basic structure of our Mini-Internet

 ### 4.2 Generate Flow Configuration For Your Case

+Traffic ingress points can only be derived in an Internet with traffic, thus we need to enable the generation of traffic next to detect traffic ingress points.
+To enable a wide range of experimental use cases, we provide several example scenarios below.

+As noted above, all the evaluation results in the paper are based on operational data.
+Thus, these use cases cannot be used to generate the presented plots, but rather to provide an evaluation environment in which the Ingress Point Detection makes sense (e.g., there needs to be traffic with similar distributions as in a typical ISP, etc).
+While we have not used these scripts to write the paper, we see these use cases as enablers for further experimentation with traffic management.

 - To generate scapy flows run the `traffic_generator/generate_scapy_configs.py`
 - For specific use cases see the following $\downarrow$